RealPolitiX/planar2/README.md

 ## planar2

-Planar2 is extended from the original [planar](https://github.com/Benjamin-Dobell/planar) by Casey Duncan.
-Planar is a 2D geometry library for Python.
-It is intended for use by games and interactive real-time applications, but is designed to be useful for most any program that needs a convenient, high-performance geometry API.
+Planar2 is an extension of the [planar](https://github.com/Benjamin-Dobell/planar) package by Casey Duncan.
+Planar is a 2D geometry library for Python designed to be useful for most any program that needs a convenient, high-performance geometry API.
+Planar2 added geometry component generation along with update and refinement of the original planar classes to the current Python environment.

 ### Installation